Community Investments

 United Way of Treasure Valley will be accepting Letters of Intent from nonprofit organizations who wish to participate in the United Way of Treasure Valley 2026-27 grant cycle.
 Letters of Intent will be accepted beginning February 2, 2026 through NOON on February 18, 2026.
 Program Grants may be awarded to organizations with programs that align with the funding priorities of United Way of Treasure Valley in the areas of Youth Opportunity, Healthy Communities, and Financial Security.

-- (COMING SOON) Click here for a list of our 2026-27 funding priorities
+- Click here for a list of our 2026-27 funding priorities

 - Click here for additional funding guidelines